Our Lady of Hope, Coordinator

 All those attending Mass should enter through the front doors of the church.
 The entrances to the transepts will be locked.
 Please don face coverings before entering the narthex.

 Those over the age of ten should wear a cloth face covering or disposable face mask while in the church.
 Face coverings will not be provided–please bring your own.
 You will need to remove your face covering when receiving Holy Communion.
+Please be aware that some members of the congregation are unable to wear masks due to private health conditions.
+In charity, we will respect this.

 Please ensure social distancing, with due respect for the reverent enactment of the sacred rites.
 Please be mindful of maintaining six feet between households, including when entering and exiting the church, and when receiving the Eucharist.